UdayGajul/Satellite-Tracking-Mobile-Application/README.md

 4. 🌐 Only top satellites from selected countries (India, Russia, China, USA, UK) are available
 5. 🛰️ Live tracking where satellites move on the Earth model in real time
 6. 📊 Basic satellite information such as coordinates, altitude and other details
 7. ❓ FAQ section on satellite
+8. 🛠️ Admin can add new satellites, which are automatically reflected in the application
+9. 🔄 Real-time data updates ensure newly added or modified satellites are instantly visible to users
+10. 🚫 Admin can disable satellites that are inactive or out of service

 ## 📁 Project Details & Demo